482CI, 725HP, FE Ford Engine

 Chris Whitney, Sun Valley, CA

-Chris Whitney is the shop foreman at Galpin Auto Sports and a fanatic driver of FE-powered drag cars.
+Chris Whitney is the shop foreman at Galpin Auto Sports and a fanatic driver of Ford FE engine powered drag cars.
 He is almost finished assembling this supersize, supercharged FE that will soon reside under the hood of his first car-a '67 Fairlane.

 An engine this big doesn't really need a supercharger-naturally aspirated, it made 600 hp and 580 lb-ft.
 But for a guy like Chris, who regularly pulls the wheels in his '67 Fairlane wagon, there is no such thing as too much power.
 So that explains the Vortech V2-T supercharger mounted prominently above the water pump.
 It serves up a tasty 8 psi of boost to the Quick Fuel 750-cfm blow-through carburetor stashed inside the carb box.
 At full boost, the engine makes 725 hp and 650 lb-ft.
 By the way, those cool-looking pulleys are from Concept One.

 B. Ford FE engine - Ignition

 The unmistakable red cap IDs this MSD 8594 distributor.
 The wires are also from MSD and are routed to Autolite plugs.